gdsfactory/ubc/README.md

 ## Installation

-### Installation for users
+### Installation for new python users

-If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases)
+If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases) that includes python3, miniconda and all gdsfactory plugins.

+### Installation for new gdsfactory users

 Open Anaconda Prompt and then install the ubcpdk using pip